 The foundation of a Shopify store revolves around its dashboard interface, shopping cart, and all of the other elements that typically go into an online store.
 However, Shopify also provides the infrastructure you need for running a brick-and-mortar checkout counter with its POS (point of sale) software and hardware.
 You can combine an online store with the Shopify POS hardware or simply stick with a system for collecting payments from customers in person.
 Regardless of the configuration, we're interested in finding the easiest, most efficient approach for those in-person sales.
 That's why we put together a guide that outlines every piece of available Shopify POS hardware, along with information on how much it costs, where to buy it from, and how to set it up.

-We explore the primary hardware offerings sold by Shopify and also look into third-party sellers and whether or not you can find deals with them.
+We explore the primary hardware offerings sold by Shopify (like traditional counter POS systems, and the mobile Shopify POS Go device) and also look into third-party sellers and whether or not you can find deals with them.

 With that said, keep reading to learn everything you need to know about Shopify POS hardware.

 What's Shopify POS?

 Shopify POS is a software product that works to provide an interface for accepting and processing payments in person or by typing in customer payment information.
 That means it caters to retail businesses, those who accept payments while on the road, and anyone who could run a business with a card reader.
 The overall goal of Shopify POS is to bring together online and in-store sales.
 So, the product would make sense for a retail clothing store that not only sells products from a physical storefront but also an online store.
 This way, all sales compile onto the consolidated Shopify dashboard, regardless of where the sales came from.

 However, you must also pair the Shopify POS software with suitable hardware like countertop tablets, mobile scanning systems, and printers.